Strut-and-Tie Model Simulator Back

 Required tie steel A_s

-Blue solid = tie (tension) / Red solid = strut (compression) / Black dots = nodes / Down arrow = load P
+Blue solid = tie (tension) / Red solid = strut (compression) / White dots = nodes / Yellow arrow = load P. Line thickness is proportional to member force.

 Theory & Key Formulas